 For each pedal type, I tried to find something in each different price range.
 However, with some categories of effects, it’s hard to cover all price ranges.
 Whenever I could, I recommended something in each price range:

 What about Boutique Effects?

-I am all about the boutique effects but for this site, I also had to consider price too so I do not always recommend the high end boutique stuff.
+I am all about the boutique effects.
+But for this site, I also consider price, so I do not always recommend the high-end boutique stuff.

 What I Omitted In My Choices

-Because of the huge number of amps out there, I did not take into account how each choice would sound with a specific amp.
-I really wish I could have got to that level, and maybe someday I will, but for now, I did not have the ability to take amp choices into account.
+Because of the enormous number of amps out there, I did not account for how each pedal would sound with a specific amp.
+I wish to get to that level, and maybe someday I will.
+But for now, I did not take amp choices into account.